Medicinal Plant Lexicon

 Dosage

-To ensure the effect, Black Cohosh rhizome should only be used in the form of the finished medicinal products, the dosage is specified in the leaflet.
+To ensure effectiveness, black cohosh rhizome should only be used in the form of finished medicinal products; the dosage is specified in the patient information leaflet.

 Preparation of a tea